yellobyte/SoapESP32/README.md

    **"upnp:genre contains "New Age"**
 5) Even combined search criterias were accepted (did not work with Mezzmo):
    **upnp:genre contains "New Age" and dc:title contains "March"**
-6) Only with Twonky searching for a class of files was possible, e.g. for **video** files:
+6) Some server supported searching for a certain class of files, e.g. for **video** files:
    **upnp:class derivedfrom "object.item.videoItem"**
 7) And combinations like **video file** and **title**:
    **upnp:class derivedfrom "object.item.videoItem" and dc:title contains "street"**